-Net expenditure on provision of services was £294m in 2018/19 and £349m in 2017/18.
-The chart below sets out the spend by General Fund service area.
+Net expenditure on provision of services was £312m in 2018/19 and £349m in 2017/18.
+The chart to the right sets out the spend by General Fund service area.

 The services above are funded through various resources as demonstrated below.